ZoPE: A Fast Optimizer for ReLU Networks with Low-Dimensional Inputs: Approach

 We will start by addressing \Call{Split}{}, which will be common to each of the problems we would like to solve.
 For a zonotope input set $Z_{\text{in}} \subseteq \mathbb{R}^{n_{\text{in}}}$ defined by $n_{\text{gen}}$ generators $\mat{G} \in \mathbb{R}^{n_{\text{in}} \times n_{\text{gen}}}$ and center $\vec{c} \in \mathbb{R}^{n_{\text{in}}}$, we choose to split along the generator with largest $\ell_2$ norm using Proposition 3 from the work of \citet{althoff2008reachability}.
 This approach splits a zonotope into two zonotopes, but these zonotopes may have a non-empty intersection.
 Their union will be guaranteed to contain the original zonotope.

 For a hyperrectangular input set, we choose the dimension with largest radius and split the hyperrectangle halfway along that dimension into two hyperrectangles.
-These will have an empty intersection.
+The interiors of the hyperrectangles will have an empty intersection.
 We experimented with a simple gradient based splitting heuristic but did not see an improvement to the performance.
-The computation required for the zonotope propagation at each step depends on the number of network activation regions that overlap with the current input region.
+This may have been the result of the particular geometry of these networks.
+The computation required for the zonotope propagation at each step depends on the number of network activation regions, which are sets where the activation pattern of the network is constant, that overlap with the current input region.
 As a result, we conjecture that a splitting strategy which aims to mold the subregions to match the geometric structure of the activation regions may be beneficial.
-Gradient-based approaches, which can at times repeatedly split along a single dimension if it has a substantially larger gradient than the others, may lead to thin cells which overlap with many activation regions and slow down the solver.
 Other gradient or duality based input splitting heuristics from neural network verification tools may lead to better splits and should be explored in the future \citep{wang2018formal,rubies2019fast}.
 Since we rely on splitting the input space, we expect our approach to scale poorly to high dimensions.